bazel-contrib/bazel-lib/docs/copy_directory.md

 A rule that copies a directory to another place.

-The rule uses a Bash command on Linux/macOS/non-Windows, and a cmd.exe command on Windows (no Bash is required).
+The rule uses a precompiled binary to perform the copy, so no shell is required.

 <a id="copy_directory"></a>